 Typically an open cell neoprene suite will be warmer compared to a closed cell suit.
 This is because the open cell suit sicks closer to the body creating a tight seal.
 There will still be a small amount of water between you and an open cell wetsuit.
 This small amount of water will warm to your body temperature…keeping you warm.
 In contrast with a closed cell suit, there will be more water between you and the neoprene.
 Thus, the water will eventually cool to the outside water temperature.
 In my opinion, an open cell wetsuit will keep you warmer.

-In my experience, a closed cell wetsuit will slip on more easily than an open cell suit (you need to try for yourself).
+In my experience, a closed-cell wetsuit will slip on more easily than an open-cell suit (you need to try it for yourself).
 I have used sunscreen or some dish soap to help put on an open cell suit…very useful.
-A clue to tell if a suite is open or closed is that a closed cell suit will look more rubbery and as mentioned typically will cost less compared to an open cell suit.
+A clue to tell if a suit is open or closed is that a closed cell suit will look more rubbery and as mentioned typically will cost less compared to an open cell suit.